FDio/csit/docs/report/introduction/methodology_plrsearch.rst

 `````````````

 After enough trials, the posterior distribution will be concentrated in
-a narrow area of parameter space.
+a narrow area of the parameter space.
 The integration method should take
 advantage of that.

 Even in the concentrated area, the likelihood can be quite small, so the
-integration algorithm should track the logarithm of the likelihood, and
+integration algorithm should avoid underflow errors by some means,
-also avoid underflow errors by other means.
+for example by tracking the logarithm of the likelihood.

 FD.io CSIT Implementation Specifics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~